 The alcohol care management team provide a community care service for individuals experiencing any difficulties linked to alcohol use.
 This may include assessment for residential rehabilitation and arranging rehab that most meets an individual’s particular needs.
-For information visit the MCC website www.manchester.gov.uk
+For information visit the MCC website at www.manchester.gov.uk

-Details of a wide range of care and support groups for people who have issues to do with alcohol misuse can be found on the Help and Support Manchester website manchester.fsd.org.uk
+Details of a wide range of care and support groups for people who have issues to do with alcohol misuse can be found on the Help and Support Manchester website at manchester.fsd.org.uk

 If you are worried about drugs, or worried about someone you know taking drugs, visit FRANK.

 FRANK offers free and confidential advice about drugs 24 hours a day and can refer you on to local drugs services.
 Call FRANK on 0800 77 66 00 or Text FRANK on 82111 or visit their website at www.talktofrank.com